Synchronicity From Synchronized Chaos: Introduction

-Synchronous relationships that are difficult to explain causally have figured prominenently in primitive cultures and certain philosophical traditions \cite{Peat87}.
-Typical of such ideas is the notion of ``synchronicity" associated with Jung \footnote{No reference is made in this paper to the use of archetypes in physical theory or other aspects of Jung's philosophy.}, that has two essential characteristics beyond the simple simultaneous occurrence of corresponding events: First, the simultaneous occurrences or ``synchronicities" must be isolated occurrences.
+In the philosophical realm, synchronous relationships that are difficult to explain causally have figured prominently in primitive cultures and in traditions commonly associated with Jung\footnote{No reference is made in this paper to the use of archetypes in physical theory or other aspects of Jung's philosophy.}.\cite{Peat87} The notion of ``synchronicity" commonly associated with Jung has two essential characteristics beyond the simple simultaneous occurrence of corresponding events: First, the simultaneous occurrences or ``synchronicities" must be isolated occurrences.
 Second, the synchronicities must be ``meaningful".
-The idea of synchronicity thus goes beyond the synchronization of oscillators in positing a new kind of order in the natural world, schematized by Jung and Pauli (Fig. \ref{figJung}) in their 1953 book {\it The interpretation of Nature and of the Psyche} \cite{Jung}.
+The idea of synchronicity thus goes beyond the synchronization of oscillators in positing a new kind of order in the natural world, schematized by Jung and Pauli (Fig. \ref{figJung}) in their book {\it The Interpretation of Nature and of the Psyche} \cite{Jung}.
+Regular oscillator models fall far short of explaining synchronicities of this type, as Strogatz observed in his popular exposition \cite{Str}.
 A particularly important instance is the synchronization of matter and mind.
-In this view, mind is not slaved to the objective world, but tends to synchonize with it, based on limited exchange of information.
-Jung's examples of synchronicity, and subjective perceptions of synchronicity generally, are commonly dismissed as the result of chance, but a minority opinion follows Pauli in asserting that a synchronistic order exists in the world alongside the causal one.
+In this view, mind is not slaved to the objective world, but tends to synchronize with it, based on limited exchange of information.
+Jung's examples of synchronicity, and subjective perceptions of synchronicity generally, are often dismissed as the result of chance, but a minority opinion follows Pauli in asserting that a synchronistic order exists in the world alongside the causal one.

-The study of coupled networks of oscillators in physical systems has focussed on regular oscillators with periodic limit-cycle attractors.
-Such models afford explanations for such surprising synchronous relationships as the one observed by Huygens, but fall far short of Jung's vision, as Strogatz observed in his popular exposition \cite{Str}.

-While the synchronization of chaotic oscillators with strange attractors has become familiar in the last two decades, most work on such systems has examined engineered systems, primarily for application to secure communications, using the low-dimensional signal connecting the oscillators as a carrier that is difficult to distinguish from noise.
-However, a few examples of synchronized chaos in pairs of systems of partial differential equations that describe physical systems, coupled loosely, have also been given.
+While Pauli kept such speculations largely separate from his scientific work, the point of this paper, reached through a review of the author's and others' more recent work, is to show that the nonlinear dynamics paradigm of synchronization in networks of loosely coupled chaotic systems can realize the philosophical notion of synchronicity, or at least approach it much more closely than is possible with regular oscillators.
+The proposed realization is concrete in nature, without any need for dualism between the mental and material worlds.
+It is also different from the ``dual-aspect monism" ascribed to Jung and Pauli themselves \cite{HA}, in that material synchronization is put forward as an explanation of synchronous relationships in the mental realm, and between mind and matter.